Jeeaaasus/youtube-dl/README.md

     You find this URL by going to a video and clicking on the uploader.

     A recent change makes it that you have to add `/videos` to the end of channel URLs, otherwise you will download "related" channels and other things.
-    This *should* be added automatically but I still recommend you add it to the end of all URLs.
+    This *should* be added automatically but I still recommend you add it to the end of all channel URLs.

 * **archive.txt**